Last Updated on March 6, 2021 by Helga Dosa

 In the time following the end of the Western Roman Empire known popularly as the Dark Ages, medieval Italy faced great hardship due to the political and military struggles among the Byzantines, the Lombards, the Franks, along with a visible collapse of the Mediterranean trade.
 So how was life in the Middle Ages in Italy?

 Towns of early medieval Italy consisted of basic houses, in the gardens of which town dwellers would grow their own food.
-However, as the Dark Ages wore on, Italy emerged as a key player in the new flourishing of civilization across Europe.
-The centuries that cover this period, between the Dark Ages and the Renaissance, are known as the High Middle Ages and portray the quintessential image of Medieval Italy.
+However, as the Dark Ages wore on, Italy emerged as a key player in the new flourishing of citizens across Europe.
+The centuries that cover this period, between the Dark Ages and the Renaissance, are known as the High Middle Ages and portray the quintessential image of medieval Italy.

-The End of the Dark Ages
+The end of the Dark Ages in Italy

-In the 11th century trade gradually rose particularly on the seas, where the four cities of Amalfi, Pisa, Genoa and Venice became major trading poles.
-Papal authority increased and the diatribes over power between the Holy See and the Emperor began.
+In the 11th century trade gradually rose particularly on the seas, where the four cities of Amalfi, Pisa, Genoa, and Venice became major trading poles.
+Papal authority increased and the diatribes between the Holy See and the Emperor over power began.

 The Norman conquest of Southern Italy concluded nearly six hundred years of Lombard and Byzantine rule over the area, and also marked the end of ruling for a series of independent cities.
-The Normans then set their sights on Muslim Sicily, and began the Christian reconquest of the island thanks to the action of Robert Guiscard and his brother Roger, who gained power over Messina.
+The Normans then set their sights on Muslim Sicily and began the Christian reconquest of the island thanks to the action of Robert Guiscard and his brother Roger, who gained power over Messina.
 The conquest of Sicily was long and difficult, and it would only end well into the 12th century.

-During the 12th century the Italian cities belonging to the Holy Roman Empire put a collective effort to gain their independence.
+During the 12th century, the Italian cities belonging to the Holy Roman Empire put a collective effort to gain their independence.
 Their eventual success was to set the political panorama of Northern Italy up to the 19th century.
-These fights were funded by the Byzantine Empire, which desired to end for good German domination upon the peninsula.
+These fights were funded by the Byzantine Empire, which desired to end for good German domination upon the Italian peninsula.